 Maximise Your Annual Leave in 2022 | Main Region

-Annual leave hack – best time to take a holiday in 2022
+Our annual leave hacks – the best time to take a holiday in 2023

-In this article, we uncover how to achieve the maximum possible downtime by taking advantage of public holidays and weekends.
-With these annual leave hacks for 2022, you’ll return to work recharged and ready to perform at your best.
+We look at how to achieve the maximum possible downtime by taking advantage of public holidays and weekends.
+With these annual leave hacks for 2023, you’ll return to work recharged and ready to perform at your best.